How to establish a strong business credit profile for your startup

 Strong business credit is a powerful asset for scaling startups — and the IO Mastercard from Mercury is an invaluable tool in shaping your company’s credit profile.

-Beyond helping build up your business credit score by regularly reporting positive payment history to Equifax and Dun & Bradstreet, the IO Mastercard is a key that opens new doors for your startup with a host of benefits, including unlimited 1.5% cashback
+Beyond helping build up your business credit score by regularly reporting monthly payment history to Equifax and Dun & Bradstreet, the IO Mastercard is a key that opens new doors for your startup with a host of benefits, including unlimited 1.5% cashback

 To receive cashback, your Mercury accounts must be open and in good standing, meaning they cannot be suspended, restricted, past due, or otherwise in default.